curl/everything-curl/building.md

 The curl project also provides info about the latest version in a somewhat more machine-readable format on this URL: `http://curl.haxx.se/info`.

+## off git!

+Of course, when building from source you can also always opt to build the very latest version that exist in the [git repository](https://github.com/bagder/curl).
+It could however be a bit more fragile and probably requires slightly more attention to detail.